 Attend Mechanical Ventilation: Advanced Critical Care Management

-Gain extensive knowledge in advanced techniques and skills for the critically ill patient, including the latest advances in ventilator technology through lectures, interactive discussion, hands-on small group workshops, and case-based exercises.
+Acquire extensive knowledge in advanced techniques and skills for mechanical ventilation in the critically ill patient including the latest advances in ventilator technology through lectures, interactive discussion, hands-on small group workshops, and case-based exercises.
 This comprehensive, interactive program emphasizes practical solutions for issues related to patients in respiratory failure.
-Topics include ventilator-induced lung injury, management of obstructive and parenchymal lung disease, management of hypoxemia, and patient synchrony.
+Topics include ventilator modes, ventilator-induced lung injury, management of obstructive and parenchymal lung disease, management of hypoxemia, and patient-ventilator synchrony.

 Pass a Final Comprehensive Assessment Exam

-Successful performance on an examination administered at CHEST 2014 is the final requirement.
+Successful performance on an examination administered at the CHEST Annual Meeting is the final requirement.
 All previous requirements must be met before taking the exam.
 Purchase in our Online Store.

 - Hospitalists, intensivists, and critical care practitioners.